btcpayserver/btcpayserver-php-client/docs/index.md

-##  BitPay PHP Library Documentation
+##  BTCPayServer PHP Library Documentation
-This is end user documentation for the BitPay PHP library.
+This is end user documentation for the BTCPayServer PHP library.
 This document SHOULD answer all questions a developer has and helps new developers gain a deeper understanding of the PHP Client Library.